microchip-pic-avr-examples/avr128db48-high-freq-clk-generation-using-pll-and-oschf-mplab/README.md

 ## Description

-This example shows how to generate a high-frequency clock signal for the TCD peripheral using the PLL feature with the OSCHF module and TCD peripheral.
+This example shows how to generate a high-frequency clock signal for the TCD peripheral using the PLL feature with the OSCHF module.
 The TCD provides four different Waveform Generation modes.
 In this example, the TCD peripheral is configured in Two Ramp mode.
 The Compare A Set, Compare A Clear, Compare B Set, and Compare B Clear define when each state ends and begins.
 In Two Ramp mode, the TCD counter counts until it reaches the CMPACLR value, then it resets and counts until it reaches the CMPBCLR value.
 Here, the Compare A Set, Compare A Clear, Compare B Set, and Compare B Clear registers are set with 0 μs, 30 μs, 50 μs, and 80 μs values respectively.
-The multiplication factor is set to 2x to scale up the input clock frequency.
 The PWM signals generated are routed to output on WOA and WOB.
 The signals generated on the WOA and WOB pins will have duty cycle of 10% and 20% respectively.

 <p align="center">
   <img width=600 height=auto src="images/blk_diag.png">